Updated May 16, 2026§ For Vehicles

 How long can the TK905 run without being recharged on a covert install?

 Depends on update interval.
-At 5-minute updates (`T300S`), expect 7-10 days of active driving.
-At 1-hour parked updates (`T3600S`), 60-90 days.
-With a mix of both, 4 months is achievable.
-Hardwiring to 12V vehicle power gives unlimited runtime if you can access the fuse box.
+At 5-minute updates (`T300S`), active driving drains the battery much faster than standby.
+At 1-hour parked updates (`T3600S`), aim for the manufacturer-listed 30-day standby ceiling rather than active-use runtime.
+Hardwiring to 12V vehicle power gives continuous runtime if you can access the fuse box.

 What if the TK905 gets wet from road spray?

-The IP65 rating handles water spray and dust.
-We tested with the unit mounted under a rear bumper through multiple rainstorms; no water ingress and continued operation.
+The IP65 rating handles water spray and dust, so rain and road splash under a bumper are no problem.
 Sustained submersion (river crossings, flooded streets) is outside IP65; protect with a small ziplock for extreme conditions.

 Can I receive theft alerts from the TK905 automatically?

 Set the TKSTAR app's geofence to your home/work area.
-Any movement outside the geofence triggers an SMS or app alert within 60 seconds.
-Combined with the 5-minute update interval, you'll know the vehicle moved within 5 minutes of theft, even before noticing it gone.
+Any movement outside the geofence can trigger an SMS or app alert after the tracker reports its next position.
+Combined with a shorter moving interval, that gives you a faster theft signal than waiting to notice the vehicle is gone.

 Is hiding a GPS tracker on my own car legal?

-Yes in all 50 US states.
-Tracking your own vehicle without informing other drivers (family members, occasional borrowers) is legal.
-The legal line is tracking someone else's vehicle without consent, which violates federal anti-stalking statutes in most jurisdictions.
+Tracking a vehicle you own is legal in the US.
+Tracking your own vehicle without informing other drivers (family members, occasional borrowers) is generally legal.
+The legal line is tracking someone else's vehicle without consent, which can violate stalking and surveillance statutes.
+Always verify your local laws.

 How does TKSTAR TK905 compare to LandAirSea 54 for hiding?

-The TK905 has stronger magnets (5 vs LandAirSea's 4) and longer battery (50 vs 14 days).
+The TK905 has stronger magnets (5 vs LandAirSea's 4) and longer listed standby (30 vs 14 days).
 LandAirSea has better app integration.
 For pure covert tracking, TK905 wins on battery and grip; LandAirSea wins on user experience.
 See our [TKSTAR vs Tracki comparison](/tkstar-vs-tracki/) for the BYOD-SIM angle.